Kong/terraform-provider-konnect/docs/data-sources/gateway_plugin_konnect_application_auth.md

 - `unexpected_redirect_uri` (List of String) Where to redirect the client when unexpected errors happen with the requests.
 - `upstream_access_token_header` (String) The upstream access token header.
 - `upstream_access_token_jwk_header` (String) The upstream access token JWK header.
 - `upstream_headers_claims` (List of String) The upstream header claims.
-If multiple values are set, it means the claim is inside a nested object of the token payload.
+Only top level claims are supported.
 - `upstream_headers_names` (List of String) The upstream header names for the claim values.
 - `upstream_id_token_header` (String) The upstream id token header.
 - `upstream_id_token_jwk_header` (String) The upstream id token JWK header.